We've been featured in:

 Health And Safety In The Workplace

-Employers are required by law to take all reasonable actions to protect their employees’ safety and health at work.
-This is a requirement of the Health and Safety At Work etc. Act 1974.
+Employers are required by law to take all reasonable actions to protect the safety, wellbeing, and health of staff at work.
+This requirement is set by the Health and Safety at Work etc. Act 1974 and can include the following steps:

 • Appoint someone competent to manage health and safety